epfl-ada/ada-2024-project-adapocalypse/README.md

+# Mov'She

+Mov'She explores dynamics in the movie industry, focusing on gender representations.
+The projects invites users to step into the shoes of different movie-industry perspectives such as a movie director, an actor or a spectator to uncover how gender equity influences cinematic outcomes.
+Through an interactive user interface, our project provides insights regarding the evolution of gender representation regarding specific features such as the repartition of movie-female director and actresses, as well as the roles impersonated by female actors over time and accross the world.
+By focusing how gender representation in movies has evolved over time, particularly after specific female empowering events such as obtaining the right to vote or the #MeToo movement.

+Mov'She aims to raise awareness, promote the female impact over the movie industry and contribute to a more informed conversation on gender equality in cinema.
-# Movinder
+# 141 mots

-Movinder offers an immersive experience that can be explored from three different perspectives.
-By impersonating either a movie producer, an actor or a spectator, create your own experience and uncover data regarding movie features.
-From the perspective of a movie producer, will you prioritize maximizing box office revenues over achieving worldwide reach ?
-As an actor, do awards hold greater importance for you than acting in movies maintaining parity amongst actors ?
-Through the eyes of a spectator, which movie features will capture the most your attention ?
-These seemingly straightforwards questions will reveal key movie features and subtle details shape the movie industry in impactful ways.
-Through a playful and interactive adventure, one will discover unexpected details over a movie he/she would be keen to produce, act in or spectate.

-This project aims to uncover trends and patterns in movies.

 More specifically, Movinder will address the following questions :
-* general questions.. je sèche j'avoue

-and more specifically, precised questions could be answered such as :
+* How are women kicksided in movies ?
-* How does the name of a movie correlate with its genre, theme and mediatic success ?
+* Does the gender of the movie director influences the gender equity within actors ?
-* How to produce the most economically profitable movie starting with a low budget ?
-* Does parity amongst the actors of a movie influence its success (economically, rating, global reach)
+* Does gender parity among actors influence a movie’s economic performance, ratings, and global reach ?
+* How does the gender of a movie director correlates with the role repartition between male and female actors ?

 The methods used will combine :
 1. data wrangling : epuration of the database by extracting and standardizing initial data files (detecting any missing, inconsistent or atypical data and applying accordingly resampling, deletion or transformation of data)